swayne275/bitly-python/README.md

 fairly straightforward.
 I chose port 8080 somewhat arbitrarily, but mostly used it over port 80 so that special permissions would not be required to run this API.
 That is easily changed by modifying a clearly marked variable at the top of `server.py`.
-I asked Maria if this should be easily configurable when starting the server and did not get a response, so I left it as a variable in the code.
+I asked Maria if the port should be easily configurable when starting the server and did not get a response, so I left it as a well-documented variable in the code.

 I was originally planning to generate a `requirements.txt`, but with only two dependencies that didn't seem necessary (but would be a good future extension).